alfredodiaz53/big-bang/docs/understanding-bigbang/package-architecture/monitoring.md

 ### HA

-High Availability can be accomplished by increasing the number of replicas for the deployments of Alertmanager, Grafana, and Prometheus :
+High Availability can be accomplished by increasing the number of replicas for the deployments of Alertmanager, Prometheus, and Grafana:

 ```yaml
 monitoring: